luca-martinelli-09/serie-dl/README.md

 pip install youtube_dl, selenium, requests
 ```

 You need also **Google Chrome**.
-If the script return a "Binary Chrome not found" error you must change in **default.ini** the Chrome's binary exe's path.
+If the script return a "cannot find Chrome binary" error you must change in **default.ini** the Chrome's binary exe's path.

 ## Usage